Customs Associates

 If imported goods are not required immediately, the customs duty a can be postponed through the use of customs warehousing.
 If they are to be stored before further manufacture, or before resale, then placing the goods in a customs warehouse delays the payment of the duty charges until the goods are removed for manufacture or resale.
 If they are re-exported, use of the warehouse can relieve the charges entirely, producing real cash savings.

 A customs warehouse does not necessarily mean a locked building with bars on the windows.
-The goods are controlled through accurate accounting and reporting systems which record where the goods are and enables traders to keep goods in more than one location, provided they have been identified on the customs warehouse authorisation.
+The goods are controlled through accurate accounting and reporting systems which record where the goods are and enables traders to keep goods in more than one location, provided the locations have been identified on the customs warehouse authorisation.

-A customs warehouse generally needs to be operated with pre-approved simplified procedures and traders will also need to have a deferment account from which HMRC can take the import duties each month.
+A customs warehouse generally needs to be operated with pre-approved simplified declaration procedures and traders will also need to have a deferment account from which HMRC can take the import duties each month.

-Simplified procedures
+Simplified declaration procedures

 Temporary imports